| || |

 Office of Disability Services

-The Office of Disability Services provides specialized support services based on the individual student's disability-based needs.
-For classroom accommodations please visit the Office of Disability Services website.
+ODS provides specialized support services based on the individual student's disability-based needs.
+For classroom accommodations, please visit the Office of Disability Services website.
+ODS employs two (2) Veteran Liaison Specialists to assist student veterans.

 Texas State's Career Services office provides a variety of services tailored to the needs of Texas State student veterans.